Your rights and responsibilities

 - We recognise that you will want to have information about your cancer, diagnosis, treatment and prognosis.
 Our staff can direct you to resources that may be of assistance throughout your diagnosis and treatment.

-- It may be possible to tape record your consultation.
+- It may be possible to record your consultation.
 Please ask your doctor if this is possible.

 - Informed consent – Before your treatment starts, your doctor will talk to you about your diagnosis, your options for treatment and the side effects of treatment so that you may give informed consent.
 This means giving your permission to receive certain treatments or undergo procedures with an understanding of the possible risks and/or benefits involved.
 You can change your mind at any time or ask for more information from members of your treatment team to make sure that you have made the best treatment decision for you.